saif-ellafi/foundryvtt-clipboard-image/README.md

 * Super Select

 # Appreciations
-* Thanks to libWrapper by ruipin: UI is less prone to conflicts!
 * Thanks to the FoundryVTT Discord community for the amazing issue reports and feedback.

 # License